10 Best Ranger Builds in Path of Exile 3.25

 -Survivability is not this build's strong suit

--Expect to spend a boatload of currency for the endgame items
+-Expect to spend a boatload of currency for late-game upgrades

 Just like the Elemental Hit of the Spectrum Deadeye, this build utilizes a tri-element bow due to the presence of Trinity Support.
 The elemental damage and elemental penetration granted by Trinity are just too good to pass up.